KTH/devops-course/contributions/demo/alevol-keivanm/README.md

 Github Actions: Terraform cloud, IaC

 With the rise of cloud computing infrastructure have started to become more and more flexible and modular, just like code.
 So why should you not treat your infrastructure as code (IaC)?
-There are several players that enables IaC, but most of them only offer on their own infrastructure platform.
-This can be a real limitations for those how do not want to get tied down to one provider.
+There are several players that enables IaC, but most of them only offer it with their own infrastructure platform.
+This can be a limitation for those how do not want to get tied down to one provider.

 HashiCorp’s Terraform is an open-source IaC solution that works cross-cloud and data centers.
 Simply write your infrastructure in Hashicorp Configuration Language (HCL) and watch your infrastructure get built.